shubhankarval/Currency-Converter/README.md

 * Utilizes an image as a button by converting it to a base64 bytestring.

 ## Functionality
-Convert an amount from one currency to another.
 * Enter an amount.
 * Choose currencies to convert from and convert to from **170** available currencies.
 * Users can opt to switch the currency that is being converted from and converted to.